joelclermont/kendo-docs/getting-started/downloading-kendo.md

 ### Kendo UI Mobile

-To start using Kendo UI Web, paste the following into the head of your page:
+To start using Kendo UI Mobile, paste the following into the head of your page:

     <link href="styles/kendo.mobile.all.min.css" rel="stylesheet" type="text/css" />